A benchmark for computational analysis of animal behavior, using animal-borne tags: Methods

 In BEBE, we split each dataset into five groups (\emph{folds}), which are used in a cross validation procedure.
 During cross validation, each time the model is trained, the train set consists of the data from four of these five folds, and the test set consists of the data from the remaining fold.
 For each dataset in BEBE, we divided the data so that no individual appears in more than one fold, and so that each fold has the same number of individuals represented ($\pm 1$ individual).
 Therefore, during testing, a model's performance reflects its ability to generalize to new individuals, where effects such as tag placement~\cite{garde2022ecological} may influence model predictions.

 Figure~\ref{supplement_class_representation} displays the distribution of annotations across folds for all datasets in BEBE.
-Most datasets in BEBE have some behaviors with high representation, and some behaviors with very low representation.
+Most datasets in BEBE have some behaviors with high representation (up to 92.4 percent of known behaviors, Rattlesnakes \textit{Not Moving}), and some behaviors with very low representation (as little as 0.1 percent of known behaviors, Polar Bears \textit{Pounce}).